erebelo/spring-neo4j-demo/db-setup/README.md

 ## Neo4j Server Setup

-1. Download and extract [Graph Database Self-Managed](https://neo4j.com/deployment-center/) for Windows by choosing the community option **Windows Executable
+1. Download and extract [Graph Database Self-Managed](https://neo4j.com/deployment-center/) by choosing the community option **Neo4j 5.20.0 Released 23 May 2024** for the OS wanted
-   Neo4j 5.20.0 (zip)**

 2. Navigate to _C:\\<NEO4J_PATH>\bin_ directory using Git Bash terminal